shahedmohammadhridoy/django-ajax-jquery-chained-dropdown/README.md

 python manage.py startapp dropdown
 ```
 ## Make Templates Directory
 After creating app we will create a directory in our app folder named templates where we will put our all template files.
-To create directory using terminal write the following command
+To create directory using terminal write the following command or create directory menually
 ```
 mkdir dropdown/templates
 ```
+Create two template (html) in this folder
+1. index.html
+2. courses_dropdown_list_options.html

 ## Make Migrations
 ## Migrate
 ## Create Super User